 4. Avoid anti-trust practices

 If you are running an online forum, use cautionary language and disclaimers.
-Collaborative forums should be managed in a similar way to those of a professional or business association.
+Collaborative forums, including community groups should be managed in a similar way to those of a professional or business association.

 5. Don't oversell

-If there’s once thing that annoys me about a social networking group it’s the member who constantly bombards others with spam about their products or services.
-Just don’t do it – spam is illegal anyway, and if you’re as bloody minded as me you won’t make any purchasing decisions based upon a product being thrust constantly in your face.
+If there's once thing that annoys me about a social networking group it's the member who constantly bombards others with spam about their products or services.
+Unless, of course, the group allows it in its rules.
+Otherwise, just don't do it - spam is illegal anyway.
+If you're as bloody minded as me you won't make any purchasing decisions based upon a product being thrust constantly in your face.

-This doesn’t mean that you can’t solicit business, although ethical rules do prohibit some professional services from soliciting potential clients for pecuniary gain.
+This doesn't mean that you can't solicit business.
+But some ethical rules do prohibit some professional services from soliciting potential clients for pecuniary gain.
 Merely engaging with the public in an online forum of any kind is not solicitation.
-If you are going to approach someone directly, make your email relevant – a direct marketing communication rather than spam.
+If you are going to approach someone directly, make your email relevant - a direct marketing communication rather than spam.

 6. Don't provide formal advice

-As a business professional, you need to be careful that you don’t give anyone the benefit of your advice upon which he then acts and consequently finds himself in trouble.
-You may end up being sued and be in breach of your industry’s own professional rules.
+As a business professional, you need to be careful that you don't give anyone the benefit of your advice upon which they then act upon, and as a consequence, find themselves in trouble.
+You may end up being sued and be in breach of your industry's own professional rules.